Prep Makes Perfect: Being Prepared for Your Annual Planning

 Create a Meeting Schedule

 When a meeting is not structured correctly, it can be very easy for everyone to "go off the reservation."
-You must create a meeting schedule ana plan to keep everyone on point.
+You must create a meeting schedule and a plan to keep everyone on point.
 This will ensure that:

 Of course, your meeting agenda doesn't have to be planned out down to the second.
 However, it should provide an adequate framework to keep the discussion focused and productive.